DaveSenn/Zuehlke.Hades/README.md

 Currently it is possible to use it in memory and with a SQL database (T-SQL) other persistence can be achieved through implementing the IAclManager interface.
 It supports (custom) conditions to check additional information and custom matching to improve the performance in certain scenarios.

 ## Overview
-This repository consists of one Visual Studio solution, which hosts two projects:
+This repository consists of one Visual Studio solution, which hosts three projects:
 - Zuehlke.Hades (class library that can be embedded into a .NET project)
 - Zuehlke.Hades.Test (unit tests for the class library)
+- Zuehlke.Hades.SqlServer (A SqlServer backend for Hades)

 ## Usage
 ### 1. Initializing a new instance of the AclService and using it